 - Aspirin increases the elimination of vitamin C;

 - Long-term use of the antibiotic Tetracycline may lead to a potential vitamin C deficiency;

 - Phenothiazine, used to treat various psychoses, has synergistic effects with vitamin C.

-Food rich in vitamin A: Good sources of vitamin A are meat, dairy products, fish, and fish oil which is highly recommended for better calcium transport, growth and development of bones, and as a first line of defense against various diseases in children.
+The food high in vitamin A: Good sources of vitamin A are meat, dairy products, fish, and fish oil which is highly recommended for better calcium transport, growth and development of bones, and as the first line of defense against various diseases in children.
 Biologically active forms of vitamin A can be found in animal food (retinol, retinal, retinoic acid), and are stored to be readily available for a range of physiological processes in the body.

 Carotenoids are responsible for the coloring of orange, red, and yellow fruit and vegetables such as red peppers, pomegranate, pumpkin, carrots, cranberries, wild pumpkin, and more.

 Good sources also include cabbage, pine needles, haw, cranberries, peaches, apricots, plums, and other fruits.

 Milk products or milk obtained from grazing animals have more vitamin A and D than butter and milk from cows fed with dry hay.

 Thermal treatment: Vitamin A is resistant to elevated temperatures, but it is very sensitive to oxidizing agents and light, which underlines the importance to consume fruit and vegetables while they are fresh.